All Episodes

 House Republicans have now launched a probe into the shady deals by the Biden criminal syndicate family.

-Because that's what zero experience Hunter did.
+Because that's what Zero Experience Hunter did.

-And now we know from having, for example, um Peter Schweitzer on this program, Jason Chaffetz and Devin Nunes were on Hannity last night.
+And now we know from having, for example, Peter Schweitzer on this program.

-And I asked Devin Nunes, I said, well, you know, if if the Trump family had gotten money from China, Russia, Kazakhstan, Ukraine, and the Bidens did all these things, wouldn't we say investigate a conflict of interest?
+And I asked Devin Nunes, I said, well, you know, if the Trump family had gotten money from China, Russia, Kazakhstan, Ukraine, and the Bidens did all these things, wouldn't we say investigate a conflict of interest?

-Where's your colleague Adam?
+Where's your colleague, Adam?

-You know, the the Schiff.
+You know, the chiff, where is he?

 The congenital liar that he is.